Now I can do my essay online

 One interviewee preferred not to be filmed.
 See an example.
 Next, you should indicate how you processed and analyzed the data.
 In quantitative research, your analysis will be based on numbers.
 In the methods section you might include:.
 Before analysis the gathered data was prepared.
 The dataset was checked for missing data and outliers.
 The data was then analyzed using statistical software SPSS.
 In qualitative research, your analysis will be based on language, images and observations.

-Methods might include:.
+Methods might include:.enter

 Experiments Research - Research-Methodology